pookleblinky/apocalyptic-vignettes/pbta/BLIT.md

 player's move is.

 In-fiction, certain areas will be more likely to contain BLITs than others: Low, Medium, and High risk.
-This is determined in-narrative.
+This is determined in-narrative, rather than mechanically.
+Just think about how likely the player is to encounter a BLIT in their location and you'll be fine.

 In High Risk areas, the GM is *required* to trigger the Exposure to BLIT move on a failed roll.
 In Medium Risk areas, they can but aren't required.
 And the GM